T-Wainwright/zCFD_Utils/README.md

 * mesh_utils:
   * Unpack and manipulate both ZCFD and CBA meshes
   * Convert meshes to tecplot .plt format
-  * Stitch together multible mesh blocks/ multiblock meshes
   * Extract surfaces for RBF mesh deformation
-  * Convert single block CBA meshes into zcfd format
+  * Convert single and multiblock CBA meshes into zcfd format
-* converter
-  * Convert multiblock CBA meshes into zcfd format
+  * Convert CBA meshes into plot3D format to import to pointwise

+* zConverge
+  * Donwload and plot zCFD report file to track convergence from remote cluster

+* test_suite
+  * Contains some demos of how to use the various functions described above

+* UoB_coupling
+  * Open source python script for running custom FSI scheme

+* py_rbf
+  * python implementation of RBF mesh deformation- currently only uses full RBF and is applied for stuctural-aero surface coupling, not volume mesh deformation

 * Examples included:
   * Omesh.blk